 It is evident in the points given above that Walmart and Amazon have distinct return policies, which reflect their identities and objectives as businesses.
-However, as a seller, you must accept that there's no perfect set of policies that would favor everyone.
+However, as a seller, you must accept that there's no perfect set of policies that favors everyone.
 Therefore, at some point, you have to compromise to keep your business going.

 |They have the right to deny return requests that seem fraudulent.Some items can only be exchanged, which prevents buyers from abusing the return policies.

 |Complete information and guidelines about returns are not provided on their website.
-You still need to consult with a customer service representative if you need clarification, which is inconvenient.It has limited options for returned products.
+You still need to consult the customer service desk if you need clarification, which is inconvenient.It has limited options for returned products.

-• Its Amazon FBA Grade and Resell program allows sellers to resell their returned items labeled as used.
+|It has more specific return guidelines for all categories.Its Amazon FBA Grade and Resell program allows sellers to resell their returned items labeled as used.

-•Amazon's Prime Wardrobe can be a hassle for sellers offering products eligible for this program.
+|It allows returnless refunds, encouraging others to take advantage of the system.Amazon's Prime Wardrobe can be a hassle for sellers offering products eligible for this program.

-Based on the information above, the return policy of Amazon is more comprehensive with customer satisfaction as its priority.
+Based on the information above, the return policy of Amazon is more comprehensive, with customer satisfaction as its priority.
 On the other hand, Walmart is more flexible by allowing third-party sellers to modify their return policies as long as they follow the minimum requirements.

 Furthermore, Amazon sellers can offer returnless refunds on selected items, which is not available at Walmart.
-Of course, having this feature means that you might encounter pretentious customers, but it could also be your way to gain customer loyalty.
+Of course, having this feature means you might encounter pretentious customers, but it could also be your way to gain customer loyalty.

 Lastly, Amazon has several seller programs that can give you options for handling your returns, which Walmart does not offer.
 These include Amazon FBA Grade and Resell and Amazon Renewed.

-Regardless of your choice, returns and refunds are not a small part of any business because they can make or break it.
-But because product returns are inevitable in ecommerce, you must be prepared to handle possible losses or find ways to reduce or prevent them from occurring in the first place.
+Regardless of your choice, returns and refunds are a huge part of any business model, and they can make or break it.
+But because product returns are inevitable in ecommerce, you must be prepared to accept returns and handle possible losses or find ways to reduce or prevent them from occurring in the first place.

 Both Walmart and Amazon became trustworthy online marketplaces for people worldwide because of their reliable services and reasonable return policies.
-Additionally, because returns are essential to provide customer satisfaction, they continue to improve their policies and introduce new ones.
+Additionally, because returns are essential to customer satisfaction, they continue to improve their policies and introduce new ones.

 However, some sellers might have difficulty catching up with the continuous revisions on these marketplaces' return policies.
-So, it would be best for you to look for a credible account management agency, like Seller Interactive, that can guide you on Amazon or Walmart policies, whether they are related to returns or not.
+So, look for a credible account management agency, like Seller Interactive, to guide you on Amazon or Walmart policies—whether they are related to returns or not.